julien-sobczak/the-bookworm/DEVELOPER.md

         {
             title: "Chapter 1",
             blocks: [
-                { tag: "h2", "Chapter 1" },
+                { tag: "h2", content: "Chapter 1" },
-                { tag: "p", "Once upon a time, in a land of magic and adventure, a young girl called..." }, ],
+                { tag: "p", content: "Once upon a time, in a land of magic and adventure, a young girl called..." }, ],
         }
         // more sections